 It is clear that consumers understand that they can get the same brilliance and sparkle at a price that was not possible a few years back.
 It’s a win-win situation.
 And when you can get comparable Cut, Color and Clarity for a larger lab grown diamond without going over budget, would you really pick a smaller natural diamond?

 #8 Can you tell which diamonds are grown in lab and which are mined by just looking at them?

 There’s only one answer to this question – NO!
 The best way to tell the difference between lab made diamonds and mined diamonds is to look at the grading report.

-Lab grown diamonds and mined ones are indistinguishable to the naked eye.
+Lab grown diamonds and mined stones are indistinguishable to the naked eye.
 In fact your traditional jeweler would be hard pressed to find any difference through a loupe or conventional microscopes.
 Without gemological equipment which can reliably identify lab grown diamonds from mined diamonds, it is very hard to tell the diamonds apart.

 One of the methods used by gem grading labs is Photoluminescence Spectroscopy, a powerful non-destructive, contactless technique of determining the optical and electronic properties of diamond to differentiate.
-Your traditional jeweler would hardly have such advanced equipment!
+Your traditional jeweler would hardly have such advanced equipment.

 #9 How are diamonds made in the lab?

-Recreating the natural process of manufacturing diamonds in labs has been a peak of human achievement.
 Researchers have been attempting for the last two centuries to cultivate diamonds and it was only in the 1950s that the Swedish company Union Carbide and General Electric attained success.
 However it took another couple of years to perfect the mechanism to grow quality gemstone that could be labelled as ‘lab diamonds’.